x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-to-microsoft-365-groups.md

 ### LockAndSavePublicFolderProperties.ps1

 This script makes the public folders being migrated read-only.
-When mail-enabled public folders are migrated, they will first be mail-disabled and their SMTP addresses will be added to the respective groups in Microsoft 365 or Office 365.
+When mail-enabled public folders are migrated, they will first be mail-disabled and their SMTP addresses will be added to the respective Microsoft 365 groups.
 Then the permission entries will be modified to make them read-only.
 A back up of the mail properties of mail-enabled public folders, as well as the permission entries of all the public folders, will be copied, before performing any modification on them.

  If there are multiple migration batches, a separate backup directory should be used with each mapping .csv file.